Normani Pushes Chest Out In Crop Top For Stunning New Single Artwork, ‘Motivation’

 “C’mon 90’s early 2000’s pop princess,” another passionate account noted.

 Yesterday, “That’s The Way Love Goes” icon Janet Jackson shared a professional meet-and-greet photo from her Las Vegas residency, “Metamorphosis,” from when Normani came to visit her, which The Inquisitr reported.
-For Jackson’s caption on Instagram, she mentioned that she is proud of everything Normani has achieved so far and that’s she is excited about her new music.
+For Jackson’s caption on Instagram, she mentioned that she is proud of everything Normani has achieved so far and that she is excited about her new music.

 Normani commented under the photo and expressed how important that moment was for her.